afallahi/nest-cgrs-pg/README.md

 `aws cloudformation deploy --stack-name  users-api-db --template-file rds.yaml`

+To create the RDS in an EC2, use the following command instead:

+`aws cloudformation deploy --stack-name  users-api-db --template-file ec2_rds.yaml`

+This will allow SSH inbound traffic if you want to connect to EC2, enable PostgreSQL and connect to the databse.

 Use command `sls offline start` and follow the generated urls to communicate with the app.
+You may allow HTTP in inbound secrurity group to (unsecurely) connect to database for testing this scenario.